pratalytics/diy_projects/README.md

 # diy_projects

-## Project 1: Use GTM API to create FL tags
+## Project 1: Playing with Google sheet and python

+1. Create a project folder
+2. Create a virtual env
+2. Turn on Google sheets api